-Paper Referencing & Citation Format
+JIRSEA Paper Referencing & Citation Format

-In academic writing, it is very important to cite and reference the materials used in the writing properly.
-Proper citation allows the readers to explore your particular subject matter further.
+In academic writing, it is very important to properly cite and reference the materials used in the writing.
+Proper citation allows the readers to further explore your particular subject matter.
 Citing also protects against plagiarism by clearly indicating and differentiating which information comes from other sources and which is the researcher's own work and writing.
-Following a generally accepted style in Social Science, the APA style guide helps display facts, key points, and scientific findings simply and clearly for the readers.
-The Annual SEAAIR Conference Proceedings subscribes to this uniform style for an efficient publication process for author and publisher alike, allowing for the swift and accurate typesetting of academic work.
-The Annual SEAAIR Conference Proceedings has chosen the APA style for its simplicity, ease of use, and its focus on scientific subjects.
+Following a generally accepted style in Social Science, the APA style guide, helps display facts, key points, and scientific findings simply and clearly for the readers.
+JIRSEA subscribes to this uniform style for an efficient publication process for author and publisher alike, allowing for the swift and accurate typesetting of academic work.
+JIRSEA has chosen the APA style for its simplicity, its ease of use, and its focus on scientific subjects.

-The APA, or American Psychological Association, style, created in 1929, has the goal of setting down a set of rules and standards for scientific writing that would simplify the style while increasing reader comprehension.
-Below is a guide that we at Annual SEAAIR Conference Proceedings hope will aid our authors in the use of the APA style.
+The APA, or American Psychological Association, style, created in 1929 has the goal of setting down a set of rules and standards for scientific writing that would simplify the style while increasing reader comprehension.
+Below is a guide that we at JIRSEA hope will aid our authors in the use of the APA style.

 The American Psychological Association reference style uses the Author-Date format.
-Refer to the Publication Manual of the American Psychological Association (7th Edition, October 2019 ed.) for more information.

-Note: As a contributor to Annual SEAAIR Conference Proceedings publications, you are expected to ensure that your work is professionally copy-edited and in proper APA referencing and citations formant and forms styling prior to submission.
+Refer to the Publication Manual of the American Psychological Association (7th Edition, October 2019 ed.) for more information. \\Note: As a contributor to JIRSEA publications, you are expected to ensure that your work is professionally copy edited and in proper APA referencing and citations formant and forms styling prior to submission.
 Non-conformance can result in unnecessary delays and rejections